rlaphoenix/pvsfunc/README.md

 Finally, it takes the clip and set's it for VapourSynth output.

+### Dependencies

+- [d2vsource] (core.d2v) VapourSynth plugin
+- [DGIndex] v1.5.8 or newer
+- [mkvextract] Only required if you plan on providing non demuxed streams (e.g., mp4, mkv)

+To install [d2vsource] it's as simple as `vsrepo install d2vsource` on Windows.
+Other Operating System user's know the drill, go check your package repository's or compile it yourself.

+Make sure [DGIndex] and [mkvextract] is available on your environment path and has execution permissions.
+Note Linux
+Users: Add to system profile path, not terminal/rc path.
+DGIndex is Windows-only but is supported if you install Wine.

 ## PLS

 Convenience class for working with L-SMASH-WORKS LWI project files.
 Includes source loading and deinterlacing.
 More features are to be implemented in the future once a Python-based LWI project parser is available.

 Refer to PD2Vs example usage as it's very similar to how PLS is used.

+### Dependencies

+- [lsmash] (core.lsmas) VapourSynth plugin
+- [mkvmerge] Only required if input file has a container-set frame rate that differs to the encoded frame rate

+To install [lsmash] it's as simple as `vsrepo install lsmas` on Windows.
+Other Operating System user's know the drill, go check your package repository's or compile it yourself.

+Make sure [mkvmerge] is available on your environment path and has execution permissions.
+Note Linux Users: Add to system profile path, not terminal/rc path.

 ## PDebox